BMccorm/eat-da-burger/readme.md

 No testing at this time.

 ## License
-No License at this time.
+No license at this time.

 ## Questions
-For more information, please email me at BrielleMcCormick@gmail.com The link for this project can be found [here.](https://BMcCorm.github.io/eat-da-burger/)
+For more information, please email me at BrielleMcCormick@gmail.com. <br>
+The link for this project can be found [here.](https://BMcCorm.github.io/eat-da-burger/)